naltatis/instapaper2podcast/README.md

 ### run in the background using launchd

-`cp instapaper2podcast.plist ~/Library/LaunchAgents/instapaper2podcast.plist`
+1. `cp instapaper2podcast.plist ~/Library/LaunchAgents/instapaper2podcast.plist`
-adjust the path in `~/Library/LaunchAgents/instapaper2podcast.plist`
+2. adjust the path in `~/Library/LaunchAgents/instapaper2podcast.plist`
+3. `launchctl load ~/Library/LaunchAgents/instapaper2podcast.plist`

 The program will be executed every 20 minutes and check for new Instapaper articles.
 Logging goes to `system.log` you can monitor using `Console.app`